nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="wrong">

-No client's rental information will be edited as single customer does not need the ";" separator; and for multiple customers, ";" separator is used in between names to separate the names, ";" should not be added anywhere else.
+No client's rental information will be edited as a single customer does not need the `;` separator; and for multiple customers, `;` separator is used in between names to separate the names, `;` should not be added anywhere else.
 Error details will be displayed in the result display box.

 </box>